 DIY Pocket Dog Bed

 Make your dog this cozy dog bed with a built in pocket for extra snuggly warmth.
-This is a guide about making a DIY pocket dog bed.
+This is a page about making a DIY pocket dog bed.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!